laserpants/elm-recipes/README.md

 ```

 The `save` function turns a `model` value into a `( model, Cmd msg )` pair without adding any commands,
-and `andThen` extracts the model from a result and passes it as input to the next function in a pipeline.
+and it is used together with `andThen`, which extracts the model from a result and passes it as input to the next function in a pipeline.

 Similarly, the [applicative](https://wiki.haskell.org/Applicative_functor) pattern and `andMap` from the same library are used to implement the `init` function: